 So what is print-on-demand?
 In this article, you’ll learn everything you need to start an online business and make money with print-on-demand.

 Print-on-demand (POD for short) is an order fulfillment method where you design products and your POD partner company prints and ships the goods to your customers on your behalf.
 This is a white-label approach, meaning that there’s no mention of your partner on the product or packaging—all the credit goes to you.

-On-demand services fulfill a product only once an order has been made.
+Print-on-demand services fulfill a product only once an order has been made.
 This way, there’s no wasted stock that ends up in landfills.
-Plus, you automatically pay your print provider after the customer has paid you for their order.
+Plus, you pay your print provider after the customer has paid for their order.
 That’s why there’s no upfront cost to get started with print-on-demand.

 To start selling:

 Set up an online store on an ecommerce platform (Shopify, Wix, Squarespace, etc.) or an online marketplace (Etsy, Amazon, eBay, etc.)

 Connect your store to a POD platform like Printful

 Create custom designs, add them to products, and publish the product listings on your ecommerce store

 Print-on-demand is a lucrative ecommerce business model for anyone looking to make some money on the side or even start a full-time business.